fatih/flags/README.md

 rArgs := flags.ExcludeFlag("foo", args)  // rArgs -> ["--key", "123", "--name=example "--debug"]
 ```

-Is a flag in its valid representation?
+Is a flag in its valid representation (compatible with the flag package)?

 ```go
 flags.IsFlag("foo")           // false